-Technical review can be conducted similarly to the review processes under the UNFCCC.
-The modality for review used by Parties not included in Annex I to the Convention is international consultation and analysis (ICA).
-Through this review process, technical experts undertake a technical analysis of biennial update reports (BURs) in consultation with the non-Annex I Party and through a facilitative sharing of views, resulting in a summary report.
+Technical review can be conducted in a similar way to the review processes under UNFCCC.
+The modality for review used by Parties not included in Annex I to the Convention ("non-Annex I Parties") is international consultation and analysis (ICA).
+Through this review process, technical experts undertake a technical analysis of biennial update reports (BURs) in consultation with the non-Annex I Party and through a facilitative sharing of views, resulting in a summary report.7

-The modality for review for Annex I countries is international assessment and review (IAR).
-Through this review process, Parties included in Annex I to the Convention participate in the review of GHG inventories, biennial reports (BRs) and national communications (NCs).
-These are intended to satisfy "the need to have a cost-effective, efficient and practical review process that does not impose an excessive burden on Parties, experts or the secretariat."3
+The modality for review for Annex I Parties is international assessment and review (IAR).
+Through this review process, Parties included in Annex I to the Convention participate in the review of GHG inventories, biennial reports and national communications.
+These are intended to satisfy "the need to have a cost-effective, efficient and practical review process that does not impose an excessive burden on Parties, experts or the secretariat".8

-The Cancun Agreements outlined differing objectives between these two processes.
-With subtle difference, IAR is to be conducted with the goal of promoting comparability and building confidence while ICA has the main objective to increase transparency of mitigation actions and their effects.
-In addition, IAR is to be a robust, rigourous and transparent process while ICA is to be non-intrusive, non-punitive and respectful of national sovereignty.
+The Cancun Agreements outlined different objectives for these two processes.
+IAR is to be conducted with the goal of promoting comparability and building confidence, whereas the main objective of ICA is to increase transparency of mitigation actions and their effects.
+In addition, IAR is to be a robust, rigorous and transparent process, whereas ICA is to be non-intrusive, non-punitive and respectful of national sovereignty.

-The guidance also draws upon experience of GHG auditing and accreditation under programmes such as the CDM and voluntary carbon market programmes.
-To attend to the range of purposes and objectives of potential users and circumstances, the approach to technical review within ICAT is a hybrid of ICA and IAR.
-The scope and steps of this guidance seek to merge the rigour of IAR with the more facilitative and mentoring elements of ICA.
-Technical review in this guidance aims to be a flexible learning experience that provides an opportunity to enhance performance over time with the feedback that comes through a review process.
+This guide draws upon experience of GHG auditing and accreditation under programmes such as the CDM and voluntary carbon market programmes.
+To cover the range of objectives of potential users and circumstances, the approach to technical review within ICAT is a hybrid of ICA and IAR.
+The scope and steps of this guide seek to merge the rigour of IAR with the more facilitative and mentoring elements of ICA.
+Technical review in this guide aims to be a flexible learning experience that provides an opportunity to enhance performance over time using the feedback that comes through a review process.